Updated and Revised! See SocialFunds.com for a review of the first edition.

-“Green Investing: More Than Being Socially Responsible” begins with two key theorems:
+“Green Investing: More Than Being Socially Responsible” begins with two statements:

 - Without spending an inordinate amount of time, or becoming an investing expert, everyday investors can align their investing process with their personal ethics and values

-- The data now show unequivocally that investors do not have to sacrifice performance when adding a Green, Sustainable screening component to their investment process
+- The data show that investors do not have to sacrifice performance when adding a Sustainable, ESG screening component to their investment process

-Green investing, as defined in this book, has socially responsible and sustainable investing at its core, but then enlarges the concept to encompass the totality of the individual’s investing experience.
+Green investing, as defined in this book, has Sustainable, ESG, Socially Responsible investing at its core, but then enlarges the concept to encompass the totality of the individual’s investing experience.

-Green investors are able to go beyond the basics of a Sustainable investment strategy and successfully navigate today’s complex investing landscape, avoiding pitfalls and leveraging the resources offered by the professional SRI community and the Certified Financial Planner Board of Standards to help them achieve their goals.
+Green investors are able to go beyond the basics of a Sustainable investment strategy and successfully navigate today’s complex investing landscape, avoiding pitfalls and leveraging the resources offered by the professional sustainable investing community and the Certified Financial Planner Board of Standards.

 Many Challenges Await

 The financial services industry is rife with conflicts of interest, marketing hype and enormous amounts of media “noise”.
-Most investors don’t realize that when working through huge national financial service firms, they may be limited to proprietary trading programs and/or a small handful of mutual fund families that do not offer much in the way of Sustainable investing options.
+Most investors don’t realize that when working through large national or regional financial service firms, they may be encouraged to use proprietary investments or limit their fund family choices to those that have strategic relationships with the parent company.

 “Green Investing: More Than Being Socially Responsible” delivers:

-- An analysis of the differences and similarities between Socially Responsible, Sustainable, and Impact investing strategies
+- An analysis of the differences and similarities between Socially Responsible, Sustainable/ESG, and Impact investing strategies

 - Current objective performance information demonstrating that SRI investors do not make a financial sacrifice

-- Practical step-by-step guidelines investors can use to add Socially Responsible and Sustainable investing strategies to their portfolios
+- Practical step-by-step guidelines investors can use to add Sustainable, ESG investing strategies to their portfolios

 - A summary of the attributes of popular investment vehicles such as mutual funds, exchange traded funds (ETFs) and separate accounts